joshapeterson/peterson_shiny-app-project/README.md

 ## Nobel Prize Winners

 This is the repository for our group's final project in DSBA 5122.
-For this project, we built a Shiny app in R. Below is a link to the final Shiny app and the code for the app can be found in the app.R file above.
+For this project, we built a Shiny app in R. Below is a link to the final Shiny app and the code for the app can be found in the "app.R" file above.

 ## Authors